SOCL 477 Senior Capstone: Internship Experience

 The department, the student, and the internship site agree to a contract that includes a schedule of internship hours (see below), and responsibilities expected of the student by the placement site and the Sociology Department.
 A faculty member provides the student with a contract template to complete with staff at the internship site.
 The contract is ultimately signed by the student, his or her field supervisor at the site, the Faculty member and the chair of the department.

-Please be aware that this contract is different from the “Online Internship Agreement” offered by the department of Career Development for internships not associated with SOCL 377.
+Please be aware that this contract is different from the “Online Internship Agreement” offered by the Career Design Center for internships not associated with SOCL 477.

 Registering for internship credit

 Students cannot register for the Internship Program on their own.
-When the Sociology Internship Contract is complete, the department secretary will generate a permit override (permission of instructor) allowing the student to register for the course.
+When the Sociology Internship Contract is complete, a faculty member will register the student for the course.

 The latest possible time to submit a completed Sociology Internship Contract is the first week of the semester.
 This time frame is not recommended because it may slow down your financial aid package.
 It is preferable to have the contract completed by the end of the preceding semester.